Falmer: Falmer Church

 Falmer church is dedicated to St. Laurence.
 The church was built in 1649.
 It consists of a west tower, a nave and chancel with a vestry to its north.
 It has a gallery and organ loft at the west end of the nave.
 It is particularly special because of the pond just outside it.

 Falmer pond

-Perhaps what is most special about this village, except that for its misfortune of being cut in half by the fast A27, is its large gravel pond, which is a focal point of the village from where the village and parish got its name.
+Perhaps what is most special about this village is its large gravel pond, which is a focal point of the village from where the village and parish got its name.
 Many people come from Brighton and Lewes to enjoy the pond and the green beside it, to picnic here and watch the ducks.

 Falmer Court Barn

 Behind the church is a manorial thatched barn of fourteen embayments which dates back to the 13th century.
 It is one of the largest medieval barns in Sussex and was used by the monks of Lewes Priory, who owned the manor, for threshing and storing corn.
 Falmer barn is a grade II* listed building.

-In 2006 the barn, other vernacular farm buildings and the farmhouse were sold by Brighton and Hove City Council to the tenant farmer, who "promptly sold them on to a property developer."
+In 2006, the barn, other vernacular farm buildings, and the farmhouse were sold by Brighton and Hove City Council to the tenant farmer, who "promptly sold them on to a property developer."